-Located in the Good Library (Rooms 111 – 113), the Academic Success Center (ASC) offers programs to promote independent, life-long learning for all students of Goshen College:
+The Academic Success Center (ASC) offers programs to promote independent, life-long learning for all students of Goshen College.
+Located in the Good Library (Rooms 111 – 113).

-- Assistance improving organizational & time management skills
+- More info about improving organizational & time management skills

-- Special services for students with documented learning disabilities
+- More info about access services for students with documented disabilities

-Try these links for some excellent writing guides:
+Try these links for some excellent writing resources:

 - Purdue University Owl Writing Lab